top of page

 • Consumers

-The web spinner spins out a wider web (stringy rubber cement) over a larger area which means your work can be completed faster and will look more realistic and natural.
-Rubber cement is safe on trees, shrubs, plants, etc. Simply pick off the large amounts when your event is over and the rest will disintegrate on its own.
+The web spinner spins out a wider web (stringy rubber cement) over a larger area which means your work can be completed faster and look more realistic and natural.
+Rubber cement is safe on trees, shrubs, plants, etc. Pick off the large amounts when your event has been completed and the rest will disintegrate.

 RUBBER CEMENT: